RareSkills/blog/ethereum-contract-creation-code/ethereum-contract-creation-code.md

 Here we prepare the stack for CODECOPY.
 We duplicate the subtraction result from above with opcode DUP1 and push 0x89 (length of the creation code without constructor args) to the stack with PUSH1 89.
 Finally we use DUP4, to bring the memory offset to the top of the stack.
 Now we call CODECOPY to copy the constructor parameter to memory at the free memory pointer.

 **Step 4: Update free memory pointer**

-After writing to the code to memory, solidity updates the free memory pointer as follows.
+After writing to the code to memory, Solidity updates the free memory pointer as follows.

 ```evm-bytecode
 // 81 01 6040 81 90 52